 - I, CHRISTOPHER P. MONTEROLA, Filipino, of legal age, with address at 36E One Legazpi Park, hereby certify that: - 1.
-I am a nominee for independent director of Xurpas Inc. (the "Corporation"): - 2.
+I am a nominee for independent director of Xurpas Inc. (the "Corporation"); - 2.
 I am affiliated with the following companies or organizations:

-COMPANY/ORG ANIZATION POSITION/ RELATIONSHIP Asian Institute of Management Professor and Aboitiz Chair in Data Science; Head, Aboitiz School of Innovation, Technology and Entrepreneurship (ASITE); Principal Scientist and head of Analytics, Computing and Complex Systems lab (ACCeSs lab) August 2017 to present National Academy of Science and Technology (NAST) Academician 2021- lifetime
+COMPANY/ORG ANIZATION POSITION/ RELATIONSHIP PERIOD OF SERVICE (indicate year) Asian Institute of Management Professor and Aboitiz Chair in Data Science; Head, Aboitiz School of Innovation, Technology and Entrepreneurship (ASITE); Principal Scientist and head of Analytics, Computing and Complex Systems lab (ACCeSs lab) August 2017 to present National Academy of Science and Technology (NAST) Academician 2021- lifetime